SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event mirrors `onExternalRedirect` from Checkout v2.

-This event can be overriden if you want to handle redirects to another page yourself.
+This event can be overridden if you want to handle redirects to another page yourself.
 This is ideal if you want to show any alerts or warnings before passing the payer to the next page or if you want to show a status on your page before redirecting.